MaxHeu/LaTeX-Training/README.md

 # LaTeX-Training
 Slides of a WorkShop given to people learning LaTeX from scratch.
 Contains templates for CV, slides, basic report and more advanced reports

+# Files
+Each project is in .zip so that you can open it easily on OverLeaf via "New Project" -> "Upload Project"

 # Sources
 Author has been using the templates of the slides for a long time and do not remember where it is from.